 A 70 year old male (Bob Newmoon) is admitted to a hospital unit after presenting to the Emergency Department (ED) with productive cough, acute rib pain, increased work of breathing, decreased lung sounds bilaterally, pulse oximetry saturation of 88%, temperature of 39°degrees Celsius (102.2° degrees Fahrenheit), heart rate of 108, and blood pressure of 156/88.
 Chest x-ray done in ED showed bilateral lower lobe and right middle lobe infiltrates.
 Medical diagnosis is pneumonia.

 Upon admission to the unit, the nurse reviews the ED documentation regarding care delivery, clinician orders, labs, x-rays, and any other available data.
 An assessment is completed by the nurse.
-With assessment and information obtained in the ED, the nurse determines (nursing diagnosis), expected outcomes, recommended interventions and evaluation criteria.
+With assessment and information obtained in the ED, the nurse determines patient problems (nursing diagnosis), expected outcomes, recommended interventions and evaluation criteria.

 Use Case Actors: